 There are also different types of licenses for different purposes.
 For example, if you’re using music as background for your YouTube live stream, that’s a different license to getting a license for music in a movie trailer.
 The distribution size of your project can also affect licensing.

-Some entrepreneurs, recognising just how complex and potentially expensive all this could be for content creators.
+Some entrepreneurs recognize just how complex and potentially expensive all this could be for content creators.
 Built royalty-free music platforms.
 These cut multiple music licensing applications into just one membership fee for using the platform.

 On the other side of the industry are the artists making music.
-Artists are usually affiliated with national organisations that represent them.
+Artists are usually affiliated with national organizations that represent them.
 They collect and pay their members any owed royalties.

 Before joining these groups, musicians should know about which copyright licenses they hold.
 We’ve covered this in real detail in our Guide To Sync Licensing.

 But essentially, if you record a cover of a tune by Lizzo, you’ll have the master rights.
 But Lizzo will retain publishing rights for the song she wrote.

 If you write, record, and produce a track entirely on your own, you have 100% of master rights and publishing rights.

 For a lot of advertising bodies, getting a freelancer to cover a popular hit saves them spending money on the master rights.
 Though they’ll still need publishing rights to be granted.

 Firstly, there are four types of rights holders and each is paid music licensing fees.

 You can read more in our article Music Rights: The Ultimate Guide By The Мusic Gateway Bible.